Converting multiline records into single features

 3. Add a StringSearcher

-The first step is to check whether the current row is one that contains road category and name values.
+The first step is to check whether the current row contains the road category and name values.
 From looking at the data, we know that the rows containing the road category and names start with “!”, so we will search for this in the current feature using a StringSearcher transformer.

 Add a StringSearcher to the canvas and connect it to the CSV feature type.
 Open the parameters and set the following: